Staff

 Sawyer Tuttle

-Sawyer Tuttle, Executive Assistant
+Sawyer Tuttle, Executive Assistant and Communications Coordinator

 They/Them

 Sawyer Tuttle, they/them, graduated from Washington State University Vancouver in 2023 with a major in Anthropology and a minor in Political Science.
 Their first introduction to state government was as a legislative intern during the 2023 legislative session, where they focused and worked on LGBTQ policies and bills.
-They started their new role with the Washington LGBTQ Commission in August and are excited to continue their work in state government in this role.
+They started their role with the Washington LGBTQ Commission in August 2023 and are excited to continue their work in state government in this role.
 Outside of work, they enjoy running and hiking, board and video games, live music and spending time with their partner, Ally, and their two cats.

 Picture of Samuel Fennell